-Sodas options sold are Pepsi products, adult beverages range from domestic beer, Coors, Miller and Bud Light ($5 for a 12 oz. can) to more premium options like Kettle One Vodka, Tanqueray Gin and Captain Morgan Rum ($16).
+Soda options sold are Pepsi products; adult beverages range from domestic beer (Coors, Miller, and Bud Light at $5 for a 12 oz. can) to more premium options like Kettle One Vodka, Tanqueray Gin and Captain Morgan Rum ($16).

 As you look at the field, one could get the impression the Holiday Bowl does not pretend this is a major bowl game.
-The end zones, painted in both school’s colors, do not display the school’s names and logos, instead, displaying SAN DIEGO, utilizing the Chargers wordmark.
-Parts of the field, particularly around midfield and the end zones, show the wear and tear of hosting a season’s worth of pro and college football.
+The end zones, painted in both school’s colors, do not display the school’s names and logos, but instead show SAN DIEGO.
+Parts of the field, particularly around midfield and the end zones, show the wear and tear of hosting a season’s worth of college football.

 All this however does not prevent such a festive atmosphere, which starts early with the annual Holiday Bowl parade along the harbor all the way to the pregame tailgates.
 For many of these snowbird fans, the chance to spend a day or two and follow their favorite teams to San Diego’s warm and sunny climate in late December is reason enough to be excited.